Inside: Anyone with back pain or poor posture will want to learn how the erector spinae muscles function. This will help you feel better ASAP!

 The erector spinae, which is also known as the sacrospinalis, is a group of muscles along your spine.
-Three muscles compose the erector spinae: the iliocostalis, longissimus, and spinalis.
+Three muscles are part of the erector spinae: the iliocostalis, longissimus, and spinalis.
+Each of these muscles is a group in an of itself, with a portion of each muscle in the low back, middle back, and neck.

-The erector spinae inserts on your ribs, the spinous and transverse processes of your vertebrae, and on the occipital bone.
+The erector spinae insert on your ribs, the spinous and transverse processes of your vertebrae, and on the occipital bone.
 So, when you look at the origin of the muscles in this group, work your way up the spine and you’ll find their insertions.
 The occipital bone is the back, bottom part of your skull.
-Since the erector spinae originates on the sacrum and inserts on the occipital bone, you can see that the muscle runs literally from head to tail.
+Since the erector spinae originates on the sacrum and inserts on the occipital bone, you can see that the muscle runs literally from tail to head.

 The main task of the erector spinae is to extend and laterally flex the spine.
 This means that it’s a major muscle to help you bend backwards and straight to the side.
 Another main task for this muscle group is to maintain the correct, neutral curvature of the spine while sitting and standing.
 Also, it steadies the vertebral column on the pelvis when you walk.

-As with all muscles, injury can occur when the muscle is weak or not used correctly.
-Frequently, erector spinae injury occurs when lifting without help from the knees or when lifting or holding an object in front of the body.
+As with all muscles, injury can occur when the muscle is weak or incorrectly used.
+A common cause of erector spinae injury is lifting without help from the knees.
+Injury can also occur when lifting or holding an object in front of the body.

-If you are in pain, your best bet is to see your doctor.
-Your doctor can order imaging, therapy, and medicine to help you in your diagnosis and recovery.
-Once you are cleared by your doctor, there are certainly exercises you can do at home to help strengthen and restore function to the erector spinae.
+If you are in pain, go see your doctor.
+Your doctor can order imaging, therapy, and medicine to diagnose your issue and help you recover.
+Depending on the severity of your injury, you might also be prescribed physical therapy.
+Once you are cleared by your doctor, there are tons of exercises you can do at home to help strengthen and restore function to the erector spinae.

 Whenever you’re creating a therapeutic workout for yourself, you should think about what your target muscle does.
 Incorporate exercises that do the action of the muscle and also make sure to do exercises that do the exact opposite.